Start Date: 10/14/2021 9:00 AM CDT

 The coronavirus pandemic has changed all of our lives in so many ways.
 Zero Balancing classes are no exception.
 COVID-19 has impacted the manner in which we are able to offer in-person ZB classes and has provided new challenges in how we safeguard the health of our students, our classes and our faculty.

-In order to register for this class, you will need to have read and agreed to the Covid In Class Protocols and Guidelines and the Covid Risk and Liability Waiver.
+In order to register for this class, you will need to have read and agreed to the Covid In Class Protocols, Guidelines and Waiver.

 COURSE TITLE: Zero Balancing II

 ABBREVIATION: ZB II